-In relation to time periods, Pace credits Africa with cornrows in 3500 BC, Egypt with afro box braids in 3100 BC, Greece with the halo braid in the first century, Native Americans with Pocahontas (pigtail) braids in the fifth century, Europe with the crown braid from 1066 to 1485, China with the staircase braid from 1644 to 1912, the Caribbean with modern cornrows in the 1970s, and the internet (of course) with braid tutorials that getting popular in 2005.
+In relation to time periods, Pace credits Africa with cornrows in 3500 BC; Egypt with afro box braids in 3100 BC; Greece with the halo braid in the first century; Native Americans with pigtail braids in the fifth century; Europe with the crown braid from 1066 to 1485; China with the staircase braid from 1644 to 1912; the Caribbean with modern cornrows in the 1970s; and the internet (of course) with braid tutorials becoming especially popular in 2005 when YouTube launched.

-According to Sims, cornrows with beads were very popular in the 1970s and box braids in the 1990s.
+According to Sims, cornrows with beads were very popular in the 1970s and box braids gained popularity in the 1990s.